 What is a hybrid car?

-Nearly every car manufacturer is offering some type of hybrid model in its range these days, with some, such as Lexus and Volvo, offering it across their line-up.
+Nearly every car manufacturer is offering some type of hybrid model these days, with some, such as Lexus and Volvo, offering it across their whole line-ups.
 Electrification is the biggest trend in the automotive industry right now, so the chances are, if you're buying a new car, you'll be faced with at least some hybrid options.

 Hybrid sales have been rising by the year, as consumers look to minimise their running costs and turn away from diesels due to concerns about local air pollution.
-But how do hybrid work, and what's the difference between the various types?
-Our simple guide is here to explain it all.
+But how do hybrid cars work and what's the difference between the various types?
+Our guide is here to explain it all.